 As an advertising platform, Twitter is popular because the ads are designed to be more subtle.
 An ad on Twitter is simply a promoted version of the content that already exists.
 Alternately, other social media advertising platforms, such as Facebook, allow users to produce completely separate content for promotion.

 Advertising on Twitter also offers marketers cost-effective targeting options.
 No matter what the ad’s objective is, you only pay when an action is taken, not per impression.
-Now, you can also retarget Twitter ads to reach people who have previously been exposed to or engaged with your promotions.

 Let’s create an example Twitter ad campaign together.

-What goal are you hoping to achieve with this Twitter ad campaign?
 Here is the full list of possible objectives:

 Ad groups keep you organized, allowing you to run several ads to distinct audiences, even with different budgets, all within one overarching campaign.

 Advertising on Twitter is auction based, meaning marketers bid against each other for placement.
 The system takes two equally important aspects of your ad into account — how much the advertiser is willing to pay, and the quality of the ad compared to others targeting similar interests.
-The quality score consists of three factors, including resonance, relevance and recency.
+The quality score consists of three factors, including resonance, relevance, and recency.